JonathanShor/DoubletDetection/README.md

 labels = clf.fit(raw_counts).predict()
 ```

-`raw_counts` is a scRNA-seq count matrix, and must be a 2-dimensional numpy ndarray, with rows
-being cells. `labels` is a binary 1-dimensional numpy ndarray with the value 1 representing a
+`raw_counts` is a scRNA-seq count matrix (cells by genes), and is array-like. `labels` is a binary 1-dimensional numpy ndarray with the value 1 representing a
 detected doublet.
-The length of `labels` is equal to the length of `raw_counts`.

 See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/docs/PBMC_8k_vignette.ipynb) for an example on 8k PBMCs from 10x.